Where to Start with Classic Books: Helpful Reading Tips for Beginners

 Rivers to the Sea is a 1915 collection of poetry by American lyrical poet Sara Teasdale.
 In 1917, Teasdale became the first person to be awarded the Pulitzer Prize for Poetry.
 Her third anthology, Rivers to the Sea, was a bestseller and is an intense and perceptive collection of beautiful lyrical pieces.

 A common theme of romantic poetry, nature features heavily in the work of William Wordsworth.
-To him, it represented a living thing, a sublime teacher-god that contained all beauty and divine truth.
-Through the poetry contained within this collection, Wordsworth expresses his view on the natural world and its important relationship with human beings.
+To him, it represented a sublime living thing that contained all beauty and divine truth.
+Through the poetry contained within this collection, Wordsworth expresses his view on the natural world and its important relationship with humans.

 Start with Short Stories